 She didn’t like seeing trees hurt but how could she stop the hurt?
 She became very interested in trees as she roamed over the world at night she looked at all the different kinds of trees.
 There were tall ones and skinny, funny looking ones with poufs at the top.
 There were tiny squat ones on the edge of cliffs or in deserts.
 There were trees that were constantly blown by the wind and trees that always had their feet in the water.

-She crossed over the poles and one night while the Aurora was playing below her she saw him, a tree all alone.
+She crossed over the poles and one night while the Aurora was watching, below her she saw him, a tree all alone.
 He was a sturdy little tree.
 She saw that he was a beautiful deep green.
 He was very far north on the blue and green marble.

 She watched him every night as she passed over the Pole.
 Sometimes he was covered in white stuff.
 Some times he wasn’t but he looked cold standing there all alone.
 She wondered how he got there since there were no other trees near him.